sastan/react-render-callback/README.md

 to pre-determine (read cache) what type `renderable` is, to prevent these checks on every invocation.

-Additionally the returned method accepts more than one argument.
+Additionally the returned method accepts more than one argument (since: v1.2.0).
 This allows to provide several parameters to the render function.

 ```js
 const render = createRender((a, b, c) => ({a, b, c}))